jjindrich/jjazure-templates/policy/readme.md

 It deploys Azure Policy definitions with Category Network.
 Next setup assignment based on you requirements - to subscriptions or management groups.

+This policy allows you **control public IP configured on Azure PaaS services**.

 ```bash
 az policy definition create --name 'audit-sqlserver-fw'  \
     --mode Indexed --metadata 'category=Network' \